Top 10 Executive Team Building Exercises for Senior Leadership

 What makes executive team building exercises different from regular team activities?

-How often should leadership teams do executive team building exercises?
+How often should leadership teams invest in team building?